Tanja-4732/DoubleNote/README.md

 ## Development

-For more information on how to develop this application, push it beyond its current capabilities and realize your own features and/or bug fixes, see the [development section f the frontend README.md](/frontend/README.md#development)
+For more information on how to develop this application, push it beyond its current capabilities and realize your own features and/or bug fixes, see the [development section of the frontend README.md](/frontend/README.md#development)

 ## Further reading